-Federal regulations require each State to submit to USEPA an air monitoring network plan annually for the prospective year.
+Federal regulations require each State to submit to USEPA an air monitoring annual network plan (ANP) for the prospective year.
 Additionally, a five-year network assessment must be completed by USEPA Region 5 monitoring organizations.
 The last five-year network assessment was completed in 2020 and found the criteria pollutant monitoring network was adequate in meeting USEPA's minimum criteria.
-The next network assessment will be completed in 2025.
-The annual network plans take into consideration findings of these assessments.
-The annual network plan provides a description of the monitoring network for each criteria pollutant including proposed changes.
-The air monitoring network plan is subject to public review and comment prior to its submission to the USEPA.
+The next network assessment will be completed in 2025 with assistance from LADCO.
+The ANP takes into consideration findings of these assessments.
+The ANP provides a description of the monitoring network for each criteria pollutant including proposed changes.
+The ANP is subject to public review and comment prior to its submission to the USEPA.